Ai00-X/ai00_server/README.md

     $ cd ai00_rwkv_server
     ```

-3. After [downloading the model](https://huggingface.co/cgisky/RWKV-safetensors-fp16), place the model in the `assets/models/` path, for example, `assets/models/RWKV-4-World-0.4B-v1-20230529-ctx4096.st`
+3. After [downloading the model](#👻other), place the model in the `assets/models/` path, for example, `assets/models/RWKV-x060-World-3B-v2-20240228-ctx4096.st`

 4. Compile